opencog/atomspace/opencog/matrix/README.md

 Computing similarity measures
 -----------------------------
-The `add-pair-cosine-compute` class provides methods for taking the vector product of two different rows or columns, viz. the product `left-prod(y,z) = sum_x N(x,y) N(x,z)` and likewise for the right.
+The `add-similarity-compute` class provides methods for taking the vector product of two different rows or columns, viz. the product `left-prod(y,z) = sum_x N(x,y) N(x,z)` and likewise for the right.
 The cosine similarity is